Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 Q: Will HEB Manitoba find me a job when I am assessed for the change in definition of Total Disability?

-A:No, HEB Manitoba will assess whether you are medically able to work in any occupation that could provide you with 66 2/3% of your Monthly Earnings at your Date of Disability if your Date of Disability is January 1, 2009 or later; or 60% of your Monthly Earnings at your Date of Disability if your Date of Disability is June 1, 2005 to December 31, 2008 and will identify whether an occupation exists.
-The D&R Plan does not require HEB Manitoba to actually find you a job.
+A: No, HEB Manitoba will assess whether you are medically able to work in any occupation that could provide you with 66 2/3% of your Monthly Earnings at your Date of Disability if your Date of Disability is January 1, 2009, or later; or 60% of your Monthly Earnings at your Date of Disability if your Date of Disability is June 1, 2005, to December 31, 2008.
+While HEB Manitoba will identify whether such an occupation exists, the D&R Plan does not require us to actually find you a job.

 A: If the assessment determines that you remain eligible for D&R Benefits, your premium-free coverage will continue.
 If you participate in HEPP, your pension accrual will also continue.

-Q: Who should I call if I have questions about my HEPP pension?
+Q: Who should I call if I have questions about my HEPP Pension?

-A: Contact a Benefits Administrator at 942-6591 or toll-free at 1-888-842-4233 (outside Winnipeg).
+A: Please contact HEB Manitoba's Member Services at (204) 942-6591 or toll-free at 1-888-842-4233 (outside Winnipeg).

 Q: What will happen to my job at the change in definition?

-A: If you have questions regarding your employment, please contact your employer and your union representative (if you are a member of a union).
+A: If you have questions regarding your employment, please contact your Employer and your union representative (if you are a member of a union).

 Q: What will happen to my D&R Benefits if, at the change in definition, I am not Totally Disabled from any occupation?

-A: If you are not Totally Disabled as defined by the D&R Plan, your D&R Benefits will end.
+A: If you are not Totally Disabled, as defined by the D&R Plan, your D&R Benefits will end.